-I started gliding, but I slipped into my toe pick.
-And I fell on my knees.
+I started gliding, but I slipped into my toe pick and fell on my knees.
 “Get up, Carin!”
-Alberto struck me as I froze on the floor.
-“The music hasn’t started so it (your fall) doesn’t count!”
+Alberto screamed as I froze on the floor.
+“The music hasn’t started so your fall doesn’t count!”
 He shook my shoulders.
-I smiled and nodded.
-I started to glide and flying through the ice, it feels like I own the whole rink all by myself, so called my second home.
+Catching my breath, I nodded.
+I started to glide and fly through the ice, it felt like I had the rink all to myself.
 I passed through 4 elements of my program smoothly.
-The time came to the moment of the axel jump.
-I turned my back, stretched my hand to the back, jumped into the air, turned one and a half rotation, and I landed smoothly.
-I stopped, facing the judges with a very big smile, made my last pose.
+The time came for me to do the axel jump.
+I turned my back, stretched my hand, jumped into the air, turned one and a half rotation, and landed smoothly.
+I stopped, facing the judges with a very big smile, and posed.

-That night, I stood on top of the podium and received the gold medal for winning the technical and artistic of Skate Asia Qingdao 2015.
+That night, I stood on top of the podium and won gold for the technical and artistic categories of Skate Asia Qingdao 2015.
 I’m glad that I persevere even when I doubted myself.
-I’m glad that I finished what I started.
+Most of all, I’m glad that I finished what I started.
 The same mentality that I keep close to my heart has brought me more trophies in 2017.
 Day by day, I’m getting closer to Freestyle 10.
 Year by year, I’m becoming more prepared for the Winter Olympics.
-And it’s all because I decided to get back up all the time.
+And it’s because when I fall seven times, I stand up eight.

 EDITORS COMMENT